DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 #### Cookie-based Rate Limiting

 In order to limit the amount of times a cookie can be used, one can rate limit by its [characteristics](https://developers.cloudflare.com/waf/rate-limiting-rules/parameters/#with-the-same-characteristics).
-For example, rate limit session cookies or limit the amount of times a single [cf_clearance cookie](https://developers.cloudflare.com/cloudflare-challenges/challenge-types/challenge-pages/challenge-passage/) can be used.
+For example, rate limit session cookies or limit the amount of times a single [`cf_clearance` cookie](https://developers.cloudflare.com/cloudflare-challenges/challenge-types/challenge-pages/challenge-passage/) can be used.

 ![rate-limit-cookies](img/rate-limit-cookies.png)

+> _**Note**: Challenge Passage can be lowered to 15 minutes to prevent re-usage by bots._

 Reference: [Cloudflare Cookies](https://developers.cloudflare.com/fundamentals/reference/policies-compliances/cloudflare-cookies/).